-Peer-delivered relational intervention drawing on principles of psychologically informed environments, providing holistic health checks and practical and emotional support.
+Peer-delivered relational intervention drawing on principles of psychologically informed environments, providing practical and emotional support.
+A holistic health check using standardised measures will also be conducted by researchers (Carver/Foster) to gain an understanding of participants' physical and mental health needs.